nelsonripoll/portfolio/Learning/Linux Academy/Red Hat Certified Engineer (RHCE) Prep Cource/Configure an iSCSI Target and Initiator.md

 * LUN (logical unit number) - A number used to identify a logincal unit, which is a device addressed by the SCSI protocol or Storage Area Network (SAN) protocols which encapsulate SCSI, such as Fibre Channel or iSCSI.
+* ACL (access control lists) - Permissions attached to an object that specify which users are granted access and which operations are allowed to be performed by said users to that object.
+* CHAP (challenge-handshake authentication protocol) - CHAP provides protection against replay attacks by the peer through the use of an incrementally changing identifier and of a variable challenge-value.

 ### Required Packages